 We initially received pre-market clearance for t:slim under Section 510(k) of the FDCA in November 2011.
 We obtained 510(k) clearance for t:connect and t:flex in February 2013 and January 2015, respectively.
 From time to time, we may make modifications to these products that may require a new 510(k).
 We received 510(k) clearance for modifications to t:slim and its associated cartridge during 2014 and we are pursuing, and expect to continue to pursue, 510(k) clearance for additional modifications to t:slim and t:flex in the future.
-We are also currently pursuing 510(k) clearance for our Tandem Device Updater.
+For instance, in July 2016 we received 510(k) clearance to reduce the age in our indications for use of the t:slim to age six.
+Also in July 2016, we received 510(k) clearance for the first use of our Tandem Device Updater.
 If the FDA requires us to go through a more rigorous examination for future products or modifications to existing products than we had expected, our product introductions or modifications could be delayed or canceled, which could cause our sales to decline or to not increase in line with our forecasts.
 In addition, the FDA may determine that future products will require the more costly, lengthy and uncertain PMA process.